ECE Funding Handbook

 • Enforcement of payment

-• Once a parent has agreed to pay an optional charge, the service may enforce the payment as they would enforce a fee.
+• Once a parent has agreed to pay an optional charge, the service or educator may enforce the payment as they would enforce a fee.

 • Parents who choose not to pay optional charges